 We will be providing regular updates on the Court merger in particular once the new Rules are released and shortly after the merger.

-Eva Bailey and Troy Roulstone discuss the details and effects of The Family Court and Federal Circuit Court Merger in this video.
+Troy Roulstone discusses the details and effects of The Family Court and Federal Circuit Court Merger in this video.

 If you have any questions or concerns about the upcoming merger, including how the same may affect your matter, please contact our specialised Family Law team today.